 Other highlights include the formation in 1931 of the Hamilton Dental Nurses and Assistants Association, which is still in active service.
 As well, public health service began in the 1930's and included the first Dental Public Health Day.
 During the Depression years, dental services were provided at no cost to the City of Hamilton to those receiving public assistance.

 In 1951, the HAD Ladies Auxiliary was formed and was active in raising funds for projects such as the purchase of dental equipment for hospitals, assisting dental students from the area, and supporting the Canadian Fund for Dental Education.

 As with most dental societies during their formative years, the HAD was primarily a study and social group.
 As the HAD grew to about two hundred members the role of the Academy changed.
 Presently, dinner meetings are held once per month from September through April.
 Most meetings include announcements on matters relating to the profession, as well as after-dinner speakers featuring presentations on various aspects of dentistry.

-On an annual basis, ta full day lecture (the Dr. George Scott Seminar) is held for professional development.
+On an annual basis, a full day lecture (the Dr. George Scott Seminar) is held for professional development.
 A newsletter is published regularly to keep members informed about Academy events and local, provincial and national issues relating to dentistry.
-Social events may include a dinner dance, golf and ski days, and an day at Stratford, with occasional continuing education trips.
+Social events may include golf and ski days, and an day at Stratford, with occasional continuing education trips.